tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 ### Conclusion
 - Changing the instance without changing any other parameters did not increase performance, in fact, performance declined.
 - The biggest increase in performance was setting filesystemio_options.
 Adjusting shared pool had non-intuitive results.
 Surprisingly, pinning user tables to the smart flash cache resulted in a slight performance decrease.
-- Automatic Memory Management and adjusting the PGA were both not tested here but might be worthwhile to test.
 - This was a simple test.
 Like with most things Oracle, there could be more details to tune.
+For instance, although not tested, Automatic Memory Management and adjusting the PGA could be worthwile tests.